sumehta/bilstm_crf_extract/README.md

 A PyTorch implementation of the BI-LSTM-CRF model.

-# Features:
-- Compared with [PyTorch BI-LSTM-CRF tutorial][1], following improvements are performed:
+- Compared with [PyTorch BI-LSTM-CRF][1], following changes are performed:
-    - Full support for mini-batch computation
-    - Full vectorized implementation.
-Specially, removing all loops in "score sentence" algorithm, which dramatically improve training performance
-    - CUDA supported
-    - Very simple APIs for [CRF module](#CRF)
-        - START/STOP tags are automatically added in CRF
-        - A inner Linear Layer is included which transform from feature space to tag space
-- Specialized for NLP sequence tagging tasks
-- Easy to train your own sequence tagging models
-- MIT License
+- In the original implementation tag token indices start from '0'.
+'0' is also used for padding token <PAD>.
+This can make for erroneous training.
+This error is fixed by adding an appropriate unused token for padding tags sequences.

 # Installation
 - dependencies